By Roy Burner - Minister of the Gospel

 The clutter of life can be overbearing and intimating; if not dealt with.
 It does not take long to accumulate in one's mind that which can be either beneficial or destructive in nature.
 In the electronic age in which we live; there is much to absorb as that of a sponge.
-Once one reduces the unbeneficial clutter; it will make room to receive the more beneficial things in one's life.
+Once one reduces the unbeneficial clutter; it will make room to receive the more beneficial.

-I once regularly traveled down a road that was lined with trees on each side of the road with lush green grass dressing the scene as well.
+I use to travel down a road that was lined with trees on each side of the road with lush green grass dressing the scene as well.
 The sun would filter through the foliage of the trees making it a sight to behold.

 Then one day the scene was drastically changed.
-The tree trimmers from the electric company came to clear the way for the electric lines and scared the beauty of those trees.
+The tree trimmers from the electric company came to clear the way for the electric lines and scared the beauty.
 Then the mowers came along cutting the grass revealing the clutter beneath.

 It marred the image that had been ingrained in my mind; of such a lovely setting to drive to and from work each day.
 I did observe one item of interest in that disturbing scene; the next day two individuals were voluntarily picking up the clutter that had been exposed, which helped restore some of the former beauty.

-I wonder how God feels about having prepared a place of beauty for His people; such as the Garden of Eden, for the first inhabitants of the earth, then seeing disobedience and sin enter into such a peaceful setting?
-We know how He felt; because He drove Adam and Eve from the Garden, with their no longer having access to the tree of life (Genesis 3:24).
+I wonder how God feels about having prepared a place of beauty for His people; such as the Garden of Eden, for the first inhabitants of the earth, then seeing it disrupted through disobedience with sin entering into such a peaceful setting?
+We know how He felt; because He drove Adam and Eve from the Garden, with their no longer having access (Genesis 3:24).

-The clutter of life can refer to accumulated sin that has been allowed into one's life; without repentance being sought.
-Scripture reveals that the wages of sin is death (as Adam and Eve later experienced); but the gift of God is eternal life through Jesus Christ our Lord (Romans 6:23).
+The clutter of life can refer to accumulated sin that has been allowed into one's life; if repentance is not sought.
+Scripture reveals that the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord (Romans 6:23).

 If we confess our sins, he (or Christ) is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness (1 John 1:9).
-Despite sin entering into the world; God made a provision for man, through His only begotten Son (John 3:16); when repentance is sought.
+Despite sin entering into the world; God made a provision for man, through His only begotten Son (John 3:16); the Lord Jesus Christ.

 This scripture encourages the believer to lay aside every weight; the entangling sin that attempts to clutter one's life; which would hinder one's ability to be a witness for Christ.
 There is a well publicized symbol: WWJD - "What Would Jesus Do" that is a good measuring stick; if applied to circumstances and temptations that may attempt to weigh one down.